21 New Things to Try in Bed in 2023 (Hot Sex Ideas For Couples!)

 If that gap makes your brain hurt, remember that it matters how the question is worded.

-BDSM could encompass anything from lightly holding your partner down, all the way up to handcuffs and ball gags.
+BDSM could encompass anything from lightly holding your partner down, all the way up to living a kinky 24/7 submissive dominant dynamic.

-Couples enjoy the thrill of power or the rush of helplessness.
+A lot of people can enjoy the thrill of power or the rush of helplessness — as long as it’s consensual.

 Instead, try tying each other down with silk scarves, maybe using one as a blindfold.